engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 ## Measuring productivity

 We want our employees to be focused on delivering quality work for our product.
 Not on focusing to optimize their productivity for internal metrics.

+progress over activity

+owning an issue, rather than hitting a deadline

 ## careful on creating new tickets for